apnadkarni/blt/man/datatable.rst

 *tableName* **lappend** *row* *column* ?\ *value* ...\ ?

   Appends one or more values to the current value at *row*, *column* in *tableName*.
+Each new value is appended as a list element.
 Both *row* and *column* may be a label, index, or tag, and may represent more than one row or column.
-This is for "string" cells only.
-Each new value is appended as a list element.
+This command is for "string" cells only.

 *tableName* **limits** ?\ *column*\ ?

-  Returns the minimum and maximum values in *tableName*.
-If *column* is present, the minimum and maximum values in *column* are returned.
+  Returns the minimum and maximum cell values in *tableName*.
+If *column* is present, the minimum and maximum cell values in *column* are returned.
+  *Column* may be a column label, index, or tag, but may not represent more than one column.

 *tableName* **lookup** ?\ *value* ...\ ?